turtlemonvh/blanket/README.md

 ./blanket
 ```

-Once the server is running, you can view tasks
+Once the server is running, you can view the web ui at http://localhost:8773/.
+You can also interact with tasks

 ```bash
 curl -s -X GET localhost:8773/task/ | jq .